Chandler (Bill) Farm Worker and Health Care Organizing Papers, 1957-1995

 Biographical / historical:

 Bill Chandler was born in Berkeley, California on March 18, 1941.
 He began working with the Community Service Organization in 1960.
-During this time Mr. Chandler met Cesar Chavez.
+During this time Chandler met Cesar Chavez.
 He began working full-time with the United Farm Workers in 1965.
 His activities included organizing people to participate in the strike and picketing at the Central Produce Market in downtown Los Angeles.
-Mr. Chandler was an observer in negotiations between the Farm Workers and the Vineyards in Delano during the grape boycott.
-In Mississippi, Mr. Chandler is a member and organizer with the state's employees union.
-He is also the founding Executive Director of the Mississippi Immigrants Rights Alliance (MIRA).
+He was an observer in negotiations between the farm workers and the vineyards in Delano during the 1965 grape boycott.
+In Texas, he helped organize cross-border actions with Mexican and American workers to support the United Farm Workers in their efforts to improve conditions, even in the face of police harassment and brutality.
+After, Chandler's organizing focus was primarily with the lowest paid workers in the South, including farm workers, hospitality, health care, public and immigrant workers.
+Beginning in 1989 in Mississippi, he organized the Mississippi Alliance of State Employees/Communications Workers of America.
+In 2000, he founded and acted as Executive Director for the Mississippi Immigrants Rights Alliance (MIRA).

 Acquisition information: